8 Signs He Didn't Pull Out in Time (And What to Do)

 Trust is an essential aspect of any healthy relationship, and without it, the relationship can become toxic.

 Reflect on whether this is a deal-breaker for you and decide if it’s worth investing more time and effort into the partnership or just moving on.

 Frequently Asked Questions About Pulling Out in Time

 What could happen if he didn’t pull out in time?

-If your partner doesn’t pull out in time, there’s a chance that sperm may enter your vagina, increasing the risk of pregnancy.
+If your partner doesn’t pull out in time, there’s a chance that sperm may enter you, increasing the risk of pregnancy.

-While the withdrawal method can be more effective than no withdrawal method at all, when done correctly, it requires proper timing and discipline and still risks sperm entering the vagina through pre-cum.
+While the withdrawal method can be more effective than no withdrawal method at all, when done correctly, it requires proper timing and discipline and still risks sperm entering a woman through pre-cum.

 If you suspect that he didn’t pull out in time, consider using emergency contraception to reduce the risk of pregnancy.